gyanshar/International-Debt-Statistics/README.md

 # International Debt Analysis

-## Aim:
-The aim of this project is to analyze the debt of different countries.
+This project involves analyzing international debt statistics using SQL and Tableau.
+The aim is to extract, clean, and visualize debt data to gain insights into global debt patterns across countries and regions.

 ## About the Dataset: